-If Eq.~(\ref{eq:valid}) deems the surrogate to be valid, the execution stops.
+If Eq.~(\ref{eq:valid}) deems the surrogate valid, the execution stops.
 Otherwise, we update the surrogate by training against the DB of stored model evaluations.
-We define validity when training a surrogate similar to Eq.~(\ref{eq:valid}), but with the function $train$ replacing $test$.
+We define validity when training a surrogate similar to Eq.~(\ref{eq:valid}) but with the function $train$ replacing $test$.

-We train the surrogate in terms of a quality metric given in Eq.~(\ref{eq:error}).
+We train the surrogate regarding a quality metric given in Eq.~(\ref{eq:error}).
 If after training a surrogate has a smaller $\delta$ compared to the current best surrogate, then we store the updated surrogate in the surrogate DB and continue to improve the surrogate until $train$ is satisfied.
-In the case that training ultimately fails to produce a valid surrogate, we use a sampler to generate model evaluations at new $({\bf x'},y)$ and the process restarts.
+If training fails to produce a valid surrogate, we use a sampler to generate model evaluations at new $({\bf x'},y)$ and the process restarts.

 Our general procedure for producing a valid surrogate is extended for asymptotic validity by adding a validity convergence condition